 Allesia Mallardo explains how the project will have a huge impact on her final year of the course;

 “Cabinets of Costume is part of our Final Major Project.
 Since January, in collaboration with Rachel, we have researched, developed, sourced and constructed all the visual elements within the exhibition.
 After the opening, we have a further three weeks until our Final Major Project deadline, in which I’ll be working towards completing the remainder of the project, as part of my development as a designer.”

 Her co-creator, Rachel Shore, explains how taking advantage of the live projects the university has to offer, can be a great boost not only to your portfolio, but to your confidence after you graduate;

 Working on such a huge project, seen by hundreds of people, including influential industry professionals, Rachel says can be a daunting yet rewarding experience;

 “I would advise other students to think carefully about getting involved in projects like these.
 The rewards are invaluable, and I think I will come to appreciate that more and more following my graduation.

 However, you really have to be really passionate about what you're doing, have a great deal of motivation and be prepared to work incredibly hard and for incredibly long hours.
 There's a lot of pressure involved but the pride and achievement at the end pays off.”

-Find out more about BA (Hons) Costume Design and Practice.
+Find out more about Fashion and Textiles courses.